easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_READY.md

 ## What Just Happened

-We completely redesigned how you add LLM credentials to Q-IDE.
+We completely redesigned how you add LLM credentials to Top Dog.

 ### The Old Way (❌ Complicated)
 ```